mrkamrann/Visual-Learn/README.md

-# LearnVisual
+# VisualLearn

-LearnVisual is an interactive platform designed to facilitate learning of sorting algorithms such as Bubble, Selection, Insertion, Quick, Merge, and Heap through dynamic visual aids.
+VisualLearn is an interactive platform designed to facilitate learning of sorting algorithms such as Bubble, Selection, Insertion, Quick, Merge, and Heap through dynamic visual aids.
 With customizable learning features and a user-friendly design, learners can adjust array sizes and sorting speeds to personalize their learning experience.

 <img src="/assets/Capture.JPG">